 Key Insights and Vision

-Weight Watchers meetings were a tremendous business model with the unique combination of low fixed costs in a very seasonal industry, high margins and strong barriers to entry (e.g. its trained staff of leaders who had each reached their weight-loss goal with Weight Watchers).
+Weight Watchers meetings were a tremendous business model with the unique combination of low fixed costs in a very seasonal industry, high margins and strong barriers to entry (e.g. it took six months for members to reach reached their weight-loss goal with Weight Watchers and get trained as leaders).

-Weight Watchers was cushioned from external shocks because of the loyalty of its customer base.
+Weight Watchers was cushioned from external shocks because of the loyalty of its customer base and focus on behavior modification: the scientific gold standard for healthy weight loss.
 Historical customer data analysis performed by the Invus team when WWI was acquired in 1999 showed that former members routinely and predictably returned to Weight Watchers when they needed its help and support.

 The introduction of the POINTS plan was a fundamental modernization of the Weight Watchers approach.
 Weight Watchers now had a flexible weight management system that could fit the busy lifestyles of its target customers.
 The growth from the POINTS plan was just beginning.